 This museum is home to one of the world’s largest private art collections, but the actual number of woodblock prints on display is on the lower side—though it’s rotated fairly regularly.

 It’s still worth a trip for serious woodblock print aficionados.
-The Japan Ukiyo-e Museum is a little farther afield of the city centre, just a short 10-minute taxi ride from Matsumoto Station.
+The Japan Ukiyo-e Museum is a little farther afield of the city center, just a short 10-minute taxi ride from Matsumoto Station.

 Yes, it’s an umbrella term that doesn’t even begin to cover the number of delightful little establishments waiting for you to discover them.
 Small cafes, izakaya, restaurants, and galleries abound.
 You’ll spot a few bakeries.